Finding Credit Card Debt Relief

 Does Consolidated Credit adhere to these guidelines?

 Yes.
 Consolidated Credit is a registered 501(c)3 nonprofit organization.
-We are nationally accredited through the Financial Counseling Association of America (FCAA).
-We are also approved by the Department of Justice to provide pre-bankruptcy counseling in our home state of Florida.
+We are nationally accredited through the Financial Counseling Association of America (FCAA), a proud National Foundation for Credit Counseling member, and approved by the Department of Justice to provide pre-bankruptcy counseling in our home state of Florida.

 Connect with a certified credit counselor to get the help you need to get out of debt.